-This report describes the results of a series of breeding bird point count surveys conducted at the Lawton Farm Recreation Area in Scituate, Rhode Island during May and June 2021.
+This report describes the results of a series of breeding bird point count surveys conducted at the Lawton Farm Recreation Area in Scituate, Rhode Island during May and June 2022.
 To identify breeding birds and evaluate habitat preferences of different species, point count surveys were conducted at three sites within Lawton Farm representing shrubland, forest, and field habitats.
-Survey results in 2021 showed an increase in species richness with a total of 49 species observed across the 3 sites.
-Highlights of the 2021 survey results are listed below:
+Survey results in 2022 showed an increase in species richness with a total of 56 species observed across the 3 sites.
+Highlights of the 2022 survey results are listed below:

-- 1) The total number of species observed this year (49) was similar to those observed in 2020 (53).
-This year the most abundant species were Bobolink, Red-winged Blackbird, Tree Swallow, American Robin, and Eastern Towhee. - 2) Over the 10 consecutive years, a total of 66 unique species have been recorded at Lawton Farm. - 3) Bobolink continue to be observed at Lawton Farm in substantial numbers in Field 1, but unlike several of the previous years no Bobolinks were observed in Fields 2 or 3.
-However, Lawton Farm continues to provide important habitat for Bobolinks, a species of conservation concern in Rhode Island. - 4) Total abundance across all sites in 2021 was 442 individuals, a 15% decrease over that observed in 2020. - 5) Seventeen shrubland species were observed during all surveys in 2021, which is similar to the 16 reported in 2020.
-A total of 24 unique shrubland species have been reported over the past eight survey years (2012-2020).
+- The total number of species observed this year (56) was slightly higher than observed in 2021 (49).
+This year the most abundant species were Tree Swallow (68), Bobolink (52), Red-winged Blackbird (44), American Goldfinch (32), and Red-eyed Vireo (28). - 2) Over the 11 consecutive years, a total of 77 unique species have been recorded at Lawton Farm. - 3) Bobolink continue to be observed at Lawton Farm in substantial numbers in Field 1, and, unlike 2021, were not observed in the other fields.
+However, Lawton Farm continues to provide important habitat for Bobolinks, a species of conservation concern in Rhode Island. - 4) Total abundance across all sites in 2022 was 713 individuals, a 35% increase over that observed in 2021. - 5) Eighteen shrubland species were observed during all surveys in 2022, which is similar to the 17 reported in 2021.
+A total of 20 unique shrubland species have been reported over the past eight survey years (2012-2021).
 These findings suggest that Lawton Farm continues to provide important habitat for shrubland species.